 Asbestos must be double wrapped in heavy duty clear polythene and sealed securely with tape before it can be accepted on site.
 Asbestos should not be broken up.
 Our staff cannot help you in bagging these materials because of legal and health implications.
 All asbestos deposits must be recorded, and a disclaimer form filled out on site.

 For larger quantities such as from the demolition of a shed or garage roof replacement householders must contact specialist licensed firms to handle that material.

-Where you need to remove and replaced asbestos, get in touch with your local Environmental Health Officer for advice about the best course of action.
+Where you need to remove and replace asbestos, get in touch with your local Environmental Health Officer for advice on the best course of action.
 You may need to employ specialist licensed contractors to deal with this hazardous material.

 Asbestos materials should not be broken as particles of asbestos are hazardous to health.
-Access to the area should be restricted and the materials should be wetted to reduce the risk of dust.
+Access to the area should be restricted and the materials should be wet down to reduce the risk of dust.
 Anyone dealing with asbestos should wear protective clothing and masks.